Can Dogs Eat Snow Peas? Vet Answer for India

 | Very similar to sugar snap peas — same safety profile | LOW | No significant risks |

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Snow Peas.
-Always consult your vet for dogs with pre-existing health conditions.
+Any pre-existing condition is reason to ask your vet before feeding this.

 - • Vomiting or diarrhoea within hours of eating Snow Peas